-In the historic town of Oatman, Arizona sits the haunted Oatman Hotel.
-Oatman was first established as a tent city in the early 1900s and the historic hotel, called the Drulin Hotel, was built in 1902.
-The eight room hotel did a brisk business to area miners, especially after two miners struck a rich vein that would end up being a 10 million dollar gold find in 1915.
-Prior to that time, the town had been little more than a mining camp.
-The rich gold discovery brought hundreds of new settlers and within one year’s time, Oatman had grown to more than 3,500 residents.
+In the historic town of Oatman, Arizona, sits the haunted Oatman Hotel.
+Oatman was first established as a tent city in the early 1900s, and the historic hotel, called the Drulin Hotel, was built in 1902.
+The eight-room hotel did a brisk business to area miners, especially after two miners struck a rich vein that would end up being a 10 million dollar gold find in 1915.
+Before that time, the town had been little more than a mining camp.
+The rich gold discovery brought hundreds of new settlers, and within one year’s time, Oatman had grown to more than 3,500 residents.

-In just a few short years, Oatman suffered three major fires that almost destroyed the town.
+Oatman suffered three major fires that almost destroyed the town in just a few short years.
 However, the town was rebuilt, and the old hotel was repaired in 1920, continuing to host its many guests.

-According to the Hotel (*see special note at end of article), on March 29, 1939, Clark Gable and Carole Lombard spent their wedding night there after having been married in Kingman, Arizona.
+According to the Hotel (*see special note at the end of article), on March 29, 1939, Clark Gable and Carole Lombard spent their wedding night thereafter having been married in Kingman, Arizona.
 Remembering this memorable night, the couple often returned to the hotel for the peace and solitude it afforded them.
-Clark was known to spend many a night playing poker with some of the miners.
+Clark was known to spend many a night playing poker with some miners.
 Sadly, Carole Lombard was killed in a plane crash in January 1942.
-Though devastated, Clark continued with his life and his career and later married again.
+Though devastated, Clark continued with his life and career and later married again.

-Over the years, the old hotel carried a number of names but was changed to the Oatman Hotel in the 1960s.
-When Route 66 was replaced with the interstate, Oatman again suffered a devastating blow and dwindled to just a few gift shops and restaurants.
+Over the years, the old hotel carried several names but was changed to the Oatman Hotel in the 1960s.
+When Route 66 was replaced with the interstate, Oatman again suffered a devastating blow and dwindled to a few gift shops and restaurants.
 Today only about 100 people live in Oatman year-round.

-Evidently Clark and Carole are not alone, as there are other spirits that reportedly haunt the old hotel.
-The second floor houses a Theater Room Museum where distinct outlines of sleeping bodies have been found in the dust on the beds there.
+Clark and Carole are not alone, as other spirits reportedly haunt the old hotel.
+The second floor houses a Theater Room Museum where distinct outlines of sleeping bodies have been found in the dust on the beds.
 Upon closer inspection, none of the surrounding areas appear to be disturbed.
-Staff suspects that the sleeping spirit is that of a former chambermaid who has often been spotted in the room.
+Staff suspects that the sleeping spirit is a former chambermaid who has often been spotted in the room.

-Another guest room is also said to be haunted by an Irish miner who once lived there.
+Another guest room is also haunted by an Irish miner who once lived there.
 Distraught because his family died when on their way to America, he had a habit of heavy drinking.
-One night he got really carried away with the drinking passed out behind the hotel.
+One night, he got carried away with the drinking passed out behind the hotel.
 He never woke up.
 It is said that he has haunted his old room in the hotel ever since.
 The staff refers to this spirit as “Oatie,” who is often heard playing his bagpipe around the hotel.
-Other common pranks include opening the window in his former room and pulling the covers off of the bed.
-There have also been reports of the room being very cold – in the midst of a hot desert day.
+Other common pranks include opening the window in his former room and pulling the covers off the bed.
+There have also been reports of the room being very cold – amidst a hot desert day.